chernetManaye/telebirr-nodejs/README.md

 ```

-This mode will generate credentials and add the in .env file in your project root directory
+This mode will generate credentials and add them in .env file in your project root directory
 The simulator is for learning and development purposes only.
 The simulation server is provided by this package, not by Telebirr.
 For real testing, use Telebirr’s sandbox mode and whitelist your public IP address in the Telebirr portal.